langroid/langroid/docs/tutorials/local-llm-setup.md

-# Setting up a local LLM to work with Langroid
+# Setting up a Local/Open LLM to work with Langroid

 !!! tip "Examples scripts in [`examples/`](https://github.com/langroid/langroid/tree/main/examples) directory."
       There are numerous examples of scripts that can be run with local LLMs,